JuanDavidBallesteros/rental_app/README.md

 ### CI/CD

 Finally, we create a Jenkins service to automate and run tests, this service is triggered by the repository hooks.
+The pipeline is configured by a Jenkinsfile stored in the repository.

 ## Execute